-Farrier: When scoring your longest road at the end of the game, score 3 Points $\bigstar$ for each tile instead of 2 $\bigstar$ .
+Farrier: When scoring your longest road at the end of the game, score 3 Points ★ for each tile instead of 2 ★.

-Monument: Score 2 Points ★ for each segment of this tile touching a matching segment.
+Monument: Score 2 Points ★ for each matching segment.
 The Monument has a total of 9 segments: 3 Forest, 3 Mountain, and 3 road segments.

-Outpost: Count the number of building tiles on the shortest path of connected roads from the Outpost to the Church (using any players' roads).
+Outpost: Count the number of building tiles on the shortest way from this Outpost to the Church.
 Score 1 Point ★ for each tile.
 Include both the Outpost and the Church when counting tiles.
-Pond: As long as the Pond is connected to the hamlet by a road, score 3 Points $\bigstar$ .

-Shrine: Score 2 Points ★ for each Church delivery you've successfully completed.
+Pond: As long as the Pond is connected by a road, score 3 Points ★.

-Small Mountain Range (& Large Mountain Range):
+Shrine: Score 2 Points 🖈 for each Church delivery you've successfully completed.

-Score 1 (or 2) Points 🖈 for each segment of this tile touching another Mountain segment.
+Small Mountain Range (& Large Mountain Range): Score 1 (or 2) Points ★ for each segment connected to another Mountain segment.
 Mountain Ranges do not need to have a road connection (such as a Bridge) in order to be counted at the end of the game.

-Small Woodland (& Large Woodland): Score 1 (or 2) Points 🖈 for each segment of this tile touching another Forest segment.
+Small Woodland (& Large Woodland): Score 1 (or 2) Points ★ for each segment connected to another Forest segment.
 Woodlands do not need to have a road connection (such as a Path) in order to be counted at the end of the game.

-Square: Score 3 Points ★ for each road connected to this tile..
+Square: Score 3 Points ★ for each connected road segment.
 Do not score any Points ★ for any player-built roads (such as Bridges or Paths) or any other matching segments (such as Forest-to-Forest segments).